Bank Marketing Strategy

 We have discussed that it is great for your financial institution to identify opportunities for cross-selling other products to existing business customers, but how can you go about attracting brand new business clients as well?

 One way to start is by establishing your unique brand identity by focusing on your local expertise.
 Local small businesses will appreciate a locally-focused bank that is a part of their community and understands the area where they operate and live.
 You are not only helping your community by serving local small businesses and helping them thrive, but they also are giving back to their community by choosing to work with a local bank.
 Lean on opportunities to sponsor local events and serve the community, as local businesses will appreciate a financial institution that supports the ventures and efforts of their hometown.

 If possible, it may also make sense to add incentives for local businesses to choose your bank.
 Perhaps you can provide perks to local business owners, such as cash bonuses for opening an account, discounts on business insurance for local companies, or business credit/debit cards with unique rewards.
-You could even explore possibilities around offering health savings accounts to be a part of an employee benefits package that a local business offers, as it will be appealing to the business’s staff while also allowing your institution to service more HSAs.
-You could also look into being a financing partner for local businesses that sell higher-priced products, such as vehicles or furniture.
+You could even explore possibilities around offering health savings accounts to be a part of an employee benefits package or bank at work program that a local business offers, as it will be appealing to the business’s staff while also allowing your institution to service more HSAs.
+You could also look into being a financing partner for local businesses that sell higher-priced products and need niche lending, such as furniture or equipment financing.
 Having a local financing partner to help businesses make more sales will be an appealing option for the business owner, while also allowing your bank the opportunity to grow your personal financing clientele.

 Getting Started with Building Awareness

 Once you have an understanding of what your financial institution can offer to both new and existing business customers, it comes down to communicating these benefits to them effectively.